Practice/Industry Group Overview

 Sutherland’s SALT team represented Microsoft Corporation before the California Court of Appeal in a matter related to Microsoft’s characterization of its software sales for income tax purposes in California.
 The Court of Appeal reversed the trial court’s decision and upheld Microsoft’s use of costs-of-performance sourcing.

-Our attorneys successfully challenged the constitutionality of an “excise tax” on greenhouse gas emissions enacted by Montgomery County, Md., which specifically targeted one of the country’s largest wholesale producers of electricity.
+Challenged the constitutionality of an “excise tax” on greenhouse gas emissions enacted by Montgomery County, Maryland, which specifically targeted GenOn Mid-Atlantic, LLC, one of the country’s largest wholesale producers of electricity.
 The U.S. Court of Appeals for the Fourth Circuit agreed, and our client was refunded more than $10 million.